What Are The Potential Risks And Challenges Of Prepping?

 One of the potential risks preppers often prepare for is an economic collapse.
 While this scenario may seem rare or extreme, history has shown that economic crises can and do happen.
 In such situations, the value of money can decrease significantly, leading to inflation and a loss of purchasing power.
 Prepping for economic collapse involves taking measures to diversify your assets, investing in tangible goods like gold and silver, and having alternative forms of currency, such as bartering items or cryptocurrencies.

-See also How Do I Create A Bug-out Vehicle For Evacuation?
+See also How Do I Assess And Prepare For Various Types Of Disasters?

 Inflation and devaluation